JeremySCook/JC-Pro-Macro-2/documentation/README.md

 ![dims](https://github.com/JeremySCook/JC-Pro-Macro-2/blob/main/documentation/images/dims.png)

 As for which button does what, the above image shows the switch labeling arrangement (as well as dimensions if you'd like
-to design hardware aroudn it.
+to design hardware around it.

 Working with FCPX, I’ve found that keeping your three most used keys on the bottom-left and keeping your index, middle, and ring fingers there as a sort of home position works really well.
 As far as ergonomics, you may wish to have your wrist